jonyzhang2023/awesome-humanoid-manipulation/README.md

 ## Papers

-YYYY.MM is the month when the paper appears on arxiv.org (if available).
+YYYY.MM is the date when paper appears on arxiv.org (if available).

 <a name="HumanoidRobotManipulation" />